All speakers and events are based on permitting schedules and subject to change and/or cancellation without notice.

 The Hand That Rocks the Cradle was Silver’s thesis script at USC.
 It was followed by an Ace Award-winning episode of the Showtime series Fallen Angels, entitled “Murder Obliquely.”

 Eye For An Eye was Silver’s second collaboration with husband and partner, Rick Jaffa.
 It was soon followed by The Relic.
+The couple wrote and produced Rise of the Planet of the Apes at 20th Century Fox and, most recently, Dawn of the Planet of the Apes.

 Silver’s major writing influence is her grandfather, screenwriter Sidney Buchman, who wrote several classics including Here Comes Mr. Jordan and Mr. Smith Goes to Washington.